inoxlang/inox/docs/frontend-development.md

 </div>
 ```

-___
+---

 ## Forms

-For now Inox's HTTP server only accepts JSON as the content type of POST|PATCH|PUT requests.
+For now Inox's HTTP server only accepts JSON as the content type of
-Therefore **forms** making requests to it are required to have specific attributes
+`POST | PATCH | PUT` requests.
+Therefore **forms** making requests to it are
-that enable JSON encoding.
+required to have specific attributes that enable JSON encoding.

 ```html
 <form hx-post-json="/users">